saeyslab/multinichenetr/README.md

 these aspects.

--   Gene filtering has been modified slightly, resulting in fewer and easier to interpret parameters and more consistency with the rest of the MultiNicheNet methodology
+-   Gene filtering has been modified slightly, resulting in fewer and easier to interpret parameters and stronger consistency with the rest of the MultiNicheNet methodology
 -   Prioritization can now be done by only using the up-regulatory ligand activities instead of both up- and downregulatory activities.
     This option was added because of the difficulty of interpreting